Football economics: FIFA's revenue streams

 Licensing rights: FIFA draws in cash through licensing its brand for merchandise, retail, and gaming.
-The sale of licensing rights generated USD 769 million in the 2019-2022 cycle, which was 28% higher than the 2015-2018 cycle.
+The sale of licensing rights generated US$769 million in the 2019-2022 cycle, which was 28% higher than the 2015-2018 cycle.
 In 2021, FIFA made $180 million from licensing its brand.
 The partnership with Electronic Arts for the FIFA football games is well-known, and EA reportedly generated sales of $20 billion over its 20-year partnership.
 EA was understood to pay FIFA around $150 million annually for the right to use the FIFA name.
 In the 2019-2022 cycle, FIFA ran its largest licensing and retail program, including launching a permanent store at Doha's Hamad International Airport and the ecommerce site fifastore.com.
 Licensing revenues also came from branded licensees and collectibles like Panini.
 FIFA also launched or relaunched core esports tournament brands and introduced FIFA+ Collect, a blockchain platform for digital collectibles.

 Hospitality rights and ticket sales: This is another significant money-spinner.
 The entire income from ticketing rights goes to a subsidiary company wholly owned by FIFA.
 In the 2015-18 cycle, this brought in $712 million.
-For the 2019-2022 cycle, revenue from hospitality rights and ticket sales reached a new high of USD 949 million.
-Of this, USD 686 million was generated through ticket sales and USD 243 million through hospitality sales for the FIFA World Cup Qatar™, with USD 20 million coming from other events.
-Total revenue generated by FIFA in ticket sales and hospitality rights for the Qatar World Cup was USD 929 million.
+For the 2019-2022 cycle, revenue from hospitality rights and ticket sales reached a new high of US$949 million.
+Of this, US$686 million was generated through ticket sales and US$243 million through hospitality sales for the FIFA World Cup Qatar, with US$20 million coming from other events.
+Total revenue generated by FIFA in ticket sales and hospitality rights for the Qatar World Cup was US$929 million.

-For the Qatar World Cup, 3,182,406 tournament tickets were sold, generating USD 686 million.
+For the Qatar World Cup, 3,182,406 tournament tickets were sold, generating US$686 million.
 The average attendance rate across matches was 96.3%.
 Tickets were made as affordable and accessible as possible, with prices ranging from $100-$1,100, and Qatar residents having exclusive access to cheapest Category 4 tickets starting at QAR 40.
 Demand from the general public accounted for approximately three quarters of sales.

-Six hospitality products were offered for the Qatar World Cup, and 259,116 packages were sold, generating USD 243 million.
-This revenue was USD 95 million (64%) higher than the amount earned from Russia 2018.
+Six hospitality products were offered for the Qatar World Cup, and 259,116 packages were sold, generating US$243 million.
+This revenue was US$95 million (64%) higher than the amount earned from Russia 2018.

 A 2022 budget projection estimated ticket sales and hospitality rights for the Qatar World Cup would amount to $500 million.

-Other revenue and income: This category totaled USD 629 million in the 2019-2022 cycle, nearly double the amount from the previous cycle.
-The increase was primarily due to a USD 201 million award from the US Department of Justice in 2021 as compensation for losses due to corruption., It also includes contributions received for the operational event costs of hosting the FIFA Arab Cup™ and the FIFA World Cup (with the host-country contribution being the largest source at USD 200 million for Qatar), break fees from contract cancellations, and gains from property sales.
+Other revenue and income: This category totaled US$629 million in the 2019-2022 cycle, nearly double the amount from the previous cycle.
+The increase was primarily due to a US$201 million award from the US Department of Justice in 2021 as compensation for losses due to corruption., It also includes contributions received for the operational event costs of hosting the FIFA Arab Cup™ and the FIFA World Cup (with the host-country contribution being the largest source at US$200 million for Qatar), break fees from contract cancellations, and gains from property sales.